 Look at the drug.
 If it is a refill, does it look the same as the previous batch?
 If not, ask the pharmacist.

 Ask for printed information sheets.
-In addition, if you are asked by the pharmacist if you need counseling on the medicine, say, "Yes!"
+In addition, if you are asked by the pharmacist if you need counseling on the medication, say, "Yes!"

 Ask questions.
 Do not be embarrassed to get the information you need.
 If the question is complicated, ask to speak to the pharmacist.

 Never assume anything.
-Do not take for granted that you have the right medicine.
+Do not take for granted that you have the right medication.

 Buy a book.
-A consumer guidebook to prescription medicines, with colored illustrations, should be part of your home library.
+A customer guidebook to prescription medications, with colored illustrations, should be part of your home library.